Sunday, March 28, 2010

 (Where are you going in Bhaderwahi)

 You hear these words most frequently while moving in the Bazar.
-They are Kashmiri and Bhaderwaahi words .
+They are Kashmiri and Bhaderwaahi words.
 Bhaderwah has been an important town on the old Shawl Route of Kashmir.
-This shawl route means Srinagar – Anantnag – Daksum – Kishtwar – Bhaderwah – Basholi -Chamba and other Kingdoms of Himachal Pradesh.
-Kashmiri shawls and craftsmen have travelled from this route to Chamba and Basholi in the early 17th and 18th centuries.
-The asholi area of Kathua district had a long relation with Kashmir.
+This shawl route means Srinagar – Anantnag – Daksum – Kishtwar – Bhaderwah – Sarthal-Basholi -Chamba, and other Kingdoms of Himachal Pradesh.
+Kashmiri shawls and craftsmen have travelled from this route to Chamba and Basholi in the early 18th and 19th centuries.
+The Basholi area of Kathua district had a long relationship with Kashmir.
 Some painters of Pahari Miniature were Kashmiri Pandits.
 I quote Dr M S Randhawa, eminent Art historian:-

 "This family of Razdan or Raina Brahmins were responsible for the introduction of one of the most romantic movements in fine art in almost all the principalities of Jasrota, Basohli, Guler, Jummu, Chamba, Noorpur and Kangra.
 Pandit Shiv Raina and his sons, Manak and Nainsukh, the master painters of Pahari Miniature, were in fact Kashmiri fugitive Brahmins."